At Endon Hall Primary School, we recognise that good practice in assessment:

 - Testing – Formal, summative assessments are carried out at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6) in accordance with National Curriculum assessment requirements; Standardised tests are carried out yearly.

-End of Year expectation documents are used to track pupils and allow for the use of the methods listed above in building a record of each child’s progress in the core subjects.
+End of Year expectation documents are used to track children and allow for the use of the methods listed above in building a record of each child’s progress in the core subjects.
 Click below to find out more about the end of year expectations for each year group.

 Standardised tests are carried out yearly.
 The results from these tests are used to compare our data with national scores, as well as being able to determine the level of progress made.